whaynes/STCW23/jekyll/_assessments/OICEW-1-1E.md

 <tr><td>

 {% capture behavior %}
-{% do Use tools, usetools %} to bend a tube to meet job specifications
+{% do usetools, Use tools %} to bend a tube to meet job specifications
 {% endcapture %}
 {{ behavior | markdownify }}